<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Comments on: Coherence 3.5: POF Extractor/Updater</title>

-<atom:link href="http://blackbeanbag.net/wp/2009/07/21/coherence-3-5-pof-extractorupdater/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://blackbeanbag.net/wp/2009/07/21/coherence-3-5-pof-extractorupdater/feed/" rel="self" type="application/rss+xml" />

 <description>Thoughts on software development and other stuff</description>